Jordan231111/BluestacksRoot/README.md

 3. Exit all BlueStacks instances or Multi-Instance Manager.

+4. Skip to step 10 if you want to **ONLY HAVE ROOTED INSTANCES** and 0 unrooted instances across all versions.

-4. Run the `split.cmd` file once (grant admin permissions when prompted).
+5. Run the `split.cmd` file once (grant admin permissions when prompted).
 Should delete file after run successfully. **ONLY DO THIS STEP ONCE!**

 6. Run `rootjunction.cmd` and multiinstance manager should appear.